stefanino-ch/NppPosReset/README.md

 to x=10, y=10 which will be, at least in my setup, always visible.

 How to use
-Download the .zip from the package folder.
+Download the .zip from the package/dist folder.
 Extract it.
 Run (double click) nppPosReset.exe